slgraff/rititx.github-io/docs/README.md

 Narrative Construction: Ritika masterfully constructs narratives that transform complex data sets into engaging stories.
 She identifies the key message and tailors her narrative to highlight the most significant findings, making the data relatable and impactful.

-Audience Understanding: She has a keen sense of her audience's needs and tailors her storytelling approach accordingly.
-Whether presenting to technical teams, executives, or non-technical stakeholders, Ritika ensures her story is accessible and relevant to her audience.

 Visualization Techniques: Ritika uses effective visualization techniques to support her narratives.
 She selects the most appropriate charts, graphs, and visuals that best represent the data, ensuring clarity and enhancing the story's impact.

 Context and Insights: She provides context to the data, explaining the background, methodology, and significance of the findings.
 Ritika's insights go beyond mere data presentation, offering interpretations and implications that guide decision-making.